From food to decor to board games … I’m sharing my favorite tips for how to host a game night party!

 Go for easy food that can be eaten between games, like pizza, candy (you can’t go wrong with peanut butter or classic M&M’S, chips and dip (try my Creamy Lemon Artichoke Dip), and other yummy bites.
 Don’t forget a range of drinks, too.
 An easy cocktail (my Lemonade Shandies are delish and not too strong), wine, beer, and non-alcoholic beverages, like soda, lemonade, or iced tea are perfect.

 Of course, you could also theme your food … these Scrabble Cakes and Cupcakes are so cute!

-I hope you enjoyed my tips for hosting an awesome game night party!
+I hope you enjoyed my tips for how to host a game night party!